Merlin0Hermes/find-and-replace-in-epub/README.md

 The path can be relative or absolute or just the name of the file if it is present in the current directory.

 #### destination_path
-The name the modified epub file you want to save.
-It can also be a simply something like 'ouput.epub' or the relative or absolute path to save the file.
+The (optional) name of the modified epub file you want to save.
 A new epub file will be created at the specified path.
+By default saves as epub/output.epub